Scanning setup

 - tip: Select

-in the UI if you shoot black and white on the first frame, that shows the true contrast.
-This setting persist for all subsequent frames too.
+greyscalein the UI if you shoot black and white on the first frame, that shows the true contrast.
+This setting persist for all subsequent frames too. - Frame to frame settings persistance is also the case for mirroring and orientation

 - tip: Select